codeplaysoftware/portBLAS/README.md

 ```
 CMake options:

-- To build a SYCL-BLAS Library only with out the testing and benchmarking pass
+- To build a SYCL-BLAS Library only without the testing and benchmarking set
 ```
 -DBLAS_ENABLE_TESTING=OFF -DBLAS_ENABLE_BENCHMARK=OFF
 ```